rishhbhatia/rishibhatiaio/about.markdown

 When my laptop is closed, I'm out strength training, swimming, snowboarding and my favorite - having 1:1 conversations with people I find extremely fascinating in cafes all over SF.

-Write to me at me@rishibhatia.io
+I can be reached at rishi@rishibhatia.io